hastec-fr/apash/doc/fr/hastec/apash/commons-lang/ArrayUtils/countMatches.md

 # ArrayUtils.countMatches
-Return the number of cells having the given value
+Return the number of cells having the given value.

 ## History
 ### Since